KnownNOTString/winbot-but-real/README.md

 # winbot
-A Discord bot for interfacing with a VirtualBox VM.
+A Discord bot for interaction with a YOUR SYSTEM iam too lazy to delete other stuff

 ## Pre-Setup
 1. Install Python 3.8.
 (If you're able to use `discord.py` with your version of Python 3.9, feel free to use 3.9.)